Day #7: Exploring Wellington

 Taking the Cable Car to the Wellington Botanical Gardens

-Wellington's Botanical Gardens offer a breathtaking escape into nature, perched on the hills above the city with sweeping views of the harbor.
+Wellington's Botanical Gardens offer a breathtaking escape into nature, perched on the hills above the city, with sweeping views of the harbor.
 A visit begins with the iconic red Wellington Cable Car, which whisks visitors from the heart of the city up to the gardens in just a few minutes.
 The ride itself is a treat, offering panoramic views of Wellington's skyline as the cable car ascends through tunnels and lush greenery.
 Upon arrival, the gardens unfold in a vibrant display of native and exotic flora, with winding paths leading through themed gardens, tranquil duck ponds, and towering ancient trees.
+Below is a video of the cable car made by Beyond the Window Seat.

 Wellington Botanic Gardens